-The purpose of accommodations is not to ensure success, but rather to provide access and equal educational opportunity.
+The purpose of accommodations is to provide access and equal educational opportunity for all students.

 Accommodations are not provided retroactively.
 Any student approved for accommodations is entitled to services and accommodations only from the date the approval is given.
 Even if the student can establish he/she had a disability at the time of the course in question, CUSOM will not expunge or re-examine coursework completed before the student was reviewed and approved for accommodation(s).